GAM-team/GAM/docs/Chrome-Policies.md

 chrome.users.MaxConnectionsPerProxy: Max connections per proxy.
   maxConnectionsPerProxy: TYPE_INT64
-    Maximium number of concurrent connections to the proxy server.
+    Maximum number of concurrent connections to the proxy server.
 Specifies the maximal number of simultaneous connections to the proxy server.
 The value of this policy should be lower than 100 and higher than 6 and the default value is 32.

 chrome.users.MaxInvalidationFetchDelay: Policy fetch delay.
   duration: TYPE_STRING